Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 ---
 ## Proposed Method: Loss Scaling

-- Loss scaling is standard approach in low precision training.
+- Standard approach in low precision training.
+	- Prevents small gradient values from being rounded to zero.
 - Scale the loss by s, and it propagate and scale all gradient accordingly.

 ---